ireaneus/ChristmasTower/src/data/blog-posts/ChristmasTowerAdults.md

 - *“For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, 4that he was buried, that he was raised on the third day in accordance with the Scriptures,”*
 (1 Corinthians 15:3–4, ESV)

-Then invite them, like the shepherds, to believe the good news and share it with others.
+Then pray with them, and like the shepherds, share the *good news* with others.

 ---